Food Allergy Hero – Jason Harmon, MD

 Food Allergy Action Hero

-Dr. James, who lives in Fort Collins, Colorado, is board certified by the American Board of Allergy and Immunology, as well as the American Board of Pediatrics has been with the Colorado Allergy and Asthma Centers since 1997.
-Dr. James is on the medical advisory board for The Food Allergy and Anaphylaxis Network (FAAN) and is also the medical director of the Parents of Asthmatic and Allergic Children, a support group for asthmatic and allergic children in Northern Colorado.
+Dr. Jason, who lives in Fort Collins, Colorado, is board certified by the American Board of Allergy and Immunology, as well as the American Board of Pediatrics has been with the Colorado Allergy and Asthma Centers since 1997.
+Dr. Jason is on the medical advisory board for The Food Allergy and Anaphylaxis Network (FAAN) and is also the medical director of the Parents of Asthmatic and Allergic Children, a support group for asthmatic and allergic children in Northern Colorado.

 ALLERGY FREE TABLE: Why did you choose to become an allergist/immunologist?